Updated: 2 days ago

 As unorthodox as it may sound, grilling pizza is so much fun.
 Just like deep frying a pizza.
 The best part is you can do it on a stovetop griddle if you do not have a grill oven in your backyard.
 Yes, those criss-cross charred marks do matter.
 If not, it wouldn't be "grilled pizza" right?

 I do not own a grill oven as I am residing in a small apartment.
 I am using just a griddle on a stovetop, but I hope I can replicate as close as possible to perfection.
 Yes.
 Grilled pizza has been perfected by George Germon of Al Forno in Providence, Rhode Island.
-If you would like to know more about in-depth techniques about grilling pizza on a grill oven, I would suggest getting an actual cookbook.
+If you would like to know more about in-depth techniques for grilling pizza on a grill oven, I would suggest getting an actual cookbook.
+BTW, sorry to offend any Italians, but I find that sesame oil is far more superior to olive oil.
+It adds that smokey umami.
 So, without much further delay, let's get on with the dough.

 Active Instant Dry Yeast, 1 TSP